SWeav02/baderkit/docs/methods.md

     just as or more accurate than the original neargrid method.

 === "hybrid-weight"

+    **Key Takeaways:** Same accuracy as the original weight method, but reduces the number of maxima to match other methods.
+Not suitable for codes relying on one assignment per voxel.

     In the original weight method, the use of a voronoi cell restricts neighbors to exclusively those that share a voronoi facet.
 This is different from the